SAP-archive/builder-cli/docu/files/HowToDevelopWidgets.html.md

     5. projectDashboardWidget - Project Dashboard Widget example.
     ```

-Select Option 5.
-In the next step, you will be asked to provide some details about what data and from which API would your widget consume.
+2. Select Option 5.
+3. Provide some details about the data your widget consumes.
+Indicate the API from which your widget consumes data.

     ```
     Please enter name for your widget.